covid-at-home/covid-at-home/level4.md

 ### Very low blood pressure

-Blood pressure lower than the bottom of the normal range (90 mmHg systolic, 60 mmHg diastolic) counts as a point in the CRB-65 criteria (see below).
+Blood pressure lower than the bottom of the normal range (90 mmHg systolic, 60 mmHg diastolic) is cause for concern.
 Note that blood pressure comes as two numbers, the systolic and diastolic pressure.
 If you have a cheap automatic device it should tell you both these numbers.
 If you have a device, note the systolic pressure on the [diary form](https://www.covid-at-home.info/images/covid-diary.pdf).

 If you do not have a device to measure blood pressure or have trouble getting a reading, then try testing the patient's capillary refill time instead.
 Check by placing his or her fingers flat on a hard surface.
 Use your finger to press down on one of his or fingernails from the top.
 The fingernail should lose color.
 Check how long it takes the fingernail to turn its normal color again.
 It should take 1-2 seconds.
 Longer than that may indicate low blood pressure.
 It could also be a symptom of dehydration.